 - In this way, we will get bigger cells like this.

-2. Apply Wrap Text Feature for Making Bigger Cell in Excel
+2. Applying Wrap Text Feature for Making a Cell Bigger

 Wrap Text is another powerful tool to create bigger cells.